-- It has taught me personally how to get rid of limiting beliefs that held me back throughout my personal life, which filtered into my business life in terms of what I believed I could achieve in life
+- It has taught me personally how to get rid of limiting beliefs that held me back throughout my personal life, which filtered into my business life in terms of what I believed I could and could not achieve in life

 - It has helped me Coach countless ladies on how to get rid of their own limiting beliefs

 - I can read people and situations very quickly, by applying my life coaching techniques to certain scenarios